jonathansantacruz3/How-to-set-up-Windows-Server-2022-on-a-Hyper-V-virtual-machine/README.md

 <h1>How to set up Windows Server 2022 on a Hyper-V Virtual Machine</h1>
-This tutorial summarizes the prerequisites and installation of Windows Server 2022 on a Hyper-V Virtual Machine .<br />
+This tutorial summarizes the prerequisites and installation of Windows Server 2022 on a Hyper-V Virtual Machine.<br />

 <h2>Environments and Technologies Used</h2>